 Confirmed Confirmed codes are reported when a component, sensor, or other part of the vehicle is indication a malfunction is present.
 Current Codes transmitted through the PCMs data stream when a trouble condition is active and cannot be erased.
 The problem must be repaired to remove the DTC.
 Intermittent Indicates the current code has been set at least once but possibly not enough to cause a history code to be stored.
 MIL Indicates that this DTC has turned on the MIL light.
 Pending Pending codes are also referred to as continuous monitor or maturing codes.
 An intermittent fault causes the control module to store a code in memory.
 If the fault does not occur within a certain number of warm-up cycles (depending on vehicle), the code clears from memory.
 If fault occurs a specific number of times, the code matures into a DTC and the MIL illuminates or blinks.
 This function can be used with KOEO or KOER.
 Non-MIL DTC that is not emission-related and did not turn on the MIL light.
 MIL Code This DTC type also has a number with it indicating that this is the code number turning on the MIL.
 Vehicle service manuals may refer to this number instead of the one listed in the DTC number field.
-Permanent codes are a special type of confirmed code.
-Permanent codes be- gan being reported by vehicles around Permanent 2010, and therefore not supported by every vehicle.
+Permanent Permanent codes are a special type of confirmed code.
+Permanent codes began being reported by vehicles around 2010, and therefore not supported by every vehicle.
 While Confirmed Codes can be erased by the Tool, Permanent Codes cannot.
 Permanent Codes are erased by the vehicle when the vehicle has determined the fault is no longer present.
-Permanent SCI Hex 2010, and therefore not supported by every vehicle.
-While Confirmed Codes can be erased by the Tool, Permanent Codes cannot.
-Permanent Codes are erased by the vehicle when the vehicle has deter- 2010, and therefore not supported by every vehicle.
-While Confirmed Codes can be erased by the Tool, Permanent Codes cannot.
-Permanent Codes are erased by the vehicle when the vehicle has determined the fault is no longer present.
-On some vehicles, the code returned by the vehicle is not known by the Scan Tool.
-If this happens, the Scan Tool will display
+SCI Hex On some vehicles, the code returned by the vehicle is not known by the Scan Tool.
+If this happens, the Scan Tool will display this type along with the code number.
+Active DTC that was present at the time of scan tool request.
+DTC that was not present at the time of